xster/flutter-wiki/Issue-hygiene.md

 ### Months (aka release milestones)

-Bugs assigned to a specific month (e.g. "February 2021") are bugs we are intended to address before the release that for the given month.
+Bugs assigned to a specific month (e.g. "February 2021") are bugs we are intended to address before the end of that month.
+This usually means that the bug fix will be present in the release made in the next month.
+For example, if a bug has the milestone "February 2021", it means that we expect the relevant PR to land on or before February 28th 2021, and that the beta release made in March 2021 will include the fix.

+See the [[Release process]] page for more details about our release schedule.

 Any bug assigned to a month should have a specific dedicated assignee as well.

-See the [[Release process]] page for more details about our release schedule.

 Contributors working to address an issue should self-assign the issue to a relevant bucket to indicate to others when you anticipate completing the issue.
 Release milestones are a